bitcraft/pyscroll/README.md

 =================

 This is a quick guide on building a new game with pyscroll and pygame.
 It uses the PyscrollGroup for efficient rendering.
 You are free to use any other pygame techniques and functions.

-Open quest.py in the tutorial folder for a gentle introduction to pyscroll and the PyscrollGroup for pygame.
+Open apps/tutorial/quest.py for a gentle introduction to pyscroll and the PyscrollGroup for pygame.
 There are plenty of comments to get you started.

 The Quest demo shows how you can use a pyscroll group for drawing, how to load maps with pytmx, and how pyscroll can quickly render layers.
 Moving under some